jeffThompson/CreativeProgramming1/Assignments/Week11_FinalProject.md

 ## FOR TUESDAY, DECEMBER 17 AT 1pm – ONLINE TURN-IN!
 **Note, we will NOT meet this week!** Turn in documentation of your project on Canvas only.

-Details TBA.
+What to turn in:
+* Representative image (screenshot, photograph, etc) of your project
+* For interactive or animation work: your sketch folder, zipped
+* For print work: digital files used to print (optional: install shots too)
+* For physical work (books, sculpture, etc): digital files **and** photographs of the project, taken carefully in the right context and with decent lighting
+* Other formats: please chat with me individually

+Work is due at 1pm – late work cannot be accepted, so please be sure it is uploaded in time.
+If you have any questions, you can reach me by email.